How to Grow Butterfly Weed

 There are many kinds of butterfly weed, and probably the most common in Arkansas is Asclepias tuberosa.

 This Arkansas native is what folks think of when they are considering adding butterfly weed into their gardens.
 Sporting brilliant orange flowers, it will look wonderful in any color arrangement.
 How do you grow butterfly weed successfully?
 Growing in a clump 12”-36” tall, they want very good drainage in a full sun situation if you have it.
 If you do not have a full sun spot, ½ day sun preferably in the afternoon will also work.
 Quite drought tolerant once established.
 Flowers are a nectar source for many butterflies and the leaves are a food source for Monarch butterfly larvae.
 Asclepias tuberosa blooms from late spring through summer.
 Fertilize with an organic, slow release fertilizer in the spring, once new growth has begun.

 Asclepias tuberosa ‘Hello Yellow’ is very similar to regular butterfly weed, but is a beautiful butter yellow color.
 Consider growing both colors together for a bright and cheery combination.
 Planting and growing conditions are the same as for the orange butterfly weed.

-Asclepias incarnata ‘Cinderella’ is a bit different, in that its nickname says it all—swamp milkweed.
+Asclepias incarnata is a bit different, in that its nickname says it all—swamp milkweed.
 This one prefers moist soil and grows 24”-48” tall in full sun.
-This beauty has pink/dark pink flowers with the “crown tips” of the flowers being white.
-Breathe easy, because this plant smells of vanilla.
-How lovely!
+This beauty has small rose pink flowers in a cluster.
+Breathe easy, because blooms are fragrant!